daedahl/DevNotes/Markdown.md

 **Note:** Not supported in MultiMarkdown

 ### Fenced Code Blocks
-Code Blocks can be declared using a triple-tick ` ``` `, alleviating the need for selective indenting of each line.
+Code Blocks can be declared using a triple-tick ` ``` ``, alleviating the need for selective indenting of each line.

     '''
     Code Block
     '''

-**Note:** Purportedly supported in MultiMarkdown as well, but it's not properly implemented in Marked.app, not part of MMDv3.2, or glitched in the previewer (processor not tested.)
+**Note:** Purportedly supported in MultiMarkdown as well, but not tested.

 ### Tables
 Tables can be constructed using pipes `|` and dashes `-`